j33k3k/RT/sysmonInjectionAnalysis.md

   handle.
 New value not previously seen in lab.
 - **EID 10** `UNKNOWN(0000000000CBDDFC)` Meterpreter shellcode
   executing from anonymous memory making API calls.
-- **EID 10** svchost.exe targeted Meterpreter process enumeration
+- **EID 10** svchost.exe targeted by Meterpreter for process enumeration.
-  for potential migration.